colakaist/academic-kickstart2/content/project/soft_matter_physics/pe_pa/index.md

 ---

-Polyelectrolytes(PEs) are polymers carrying either positively or negatively charged ionizable groups, while polyampholytes(PAs) are charged polymers with both positively and negatively charged groups.
-The adsorption of PEs and PAs onto charged chains and surfaces has been extensively studied for a long time because of its importance in biology, materials science, soft matter research, etc.
+Polyelectrolytes (PEs) refer to polymers containing ionizable groups that are either positively or negatively charged, whereas polyampholytes (PAs) are polymers with charged groups encompassing both positive and negative charges.
+The investigation of PEs and PAs adhering to charged chains and surfaces has been a subject of comprehensive research over an extended period due to its significance in fields such as biology, materials science, and soft matter exploration.

-The structure of PE-PA complexes depends on the charge distribution of the PA chain, and the stabilization of final products is mainly due to electrostatic attraction between the opposite charges.
-It has been known in experiments that the driving entropy forces originate from the rearrangement of water molecules around the polymer chains during the complexation.
+The arrangement of PE-PA complexes is contingent upon the distribution of charges along the PA chain, and the stabilization of the resulting compounds primarily results from the electrostatic attraction between opposing charges.
+Empirical observations have established that the driving force behind entropy arises from the reorganization of water molecules surrounding the polymer chains during the process of complexation.

-Computer simulations (e.g., MD simulations) can quantify the effect of charge sequence on chain conformation and solution properties.
-We want to investigate the effects of salt concentrations and the charge distribution of PA chains on the formation of PE-PA complexes using MD simulations.
+Computer simulations, notably molecular dynamics (MD) simulations, offer a means to quantify the impact of charge sequence on chain configuration and properties of solutions.
+Our objective is to employ MD simulations in order to delve into the influence of salt concentrations and the charge distribution along PA chains on the development of PE-PA complexes.